Matahina Power Station

-The Matahina power station is a hydroelectric power facility in Bay of Plenty in New Zealand located in the Bay of Plenty on the Rangitaiki River downstream of the Aniwhenua Power Station.
+The Matahina power station is a hydroelectric power facility in Bay of Plenty in New Zealand on the Rangitaiki River downstream of the Aniwhenua Power Station.
 The river was dammed to form Lake Matahina from which water is drawn and diverted through the power station before being discharged back into the river.
 The Matahina dam is the largest earth embankment dam in the North Island of New Zealand.

 History

 Development

 The Ministry of Works (MOW) investigated all possible sources of hydro-electric power in New Zealand.
 With the last of the power stations on the Waitako River nearing completion and wishing to find work for itself and its large workforce, investigations were undertaken for four years in the late 1950s on the hydro-electric potential of the Bay of Plenty.
-As it held the most promise, the Kaituna River was the first considered for development.
+As it held the most promise, the Kaituna River was the first to be considered for development.
 However, the Kaituna proposal was abandoned after detailed investigations found that all of the possible sites on the river would be expensive to develop due to their geological complexity and would only be able to generate a small amount of electricity.
-Instead, a site on the northward flowing Rangitaiki River at the mouth of the Rangitaiki Gorge was selected, where the river had eroded through ignimbrite of andesitic composition to underlying tertiary age sediments of weak conglomerate, sandstone and siltstone.
+Instead, a site on the northward flowing Rangitaiki River at the mouth of the Rangitaiki Gorge was selected, where the river had eroded through ignimbrite of andesitic composition to underlying tertiary age sediments of weak conglomerate, sandstone, and siltstone.

-In the mid-1950s the MOW was short of experienced investigating engineers and senior design staff which meant that without a full in-depth study, work on the scheme was started before Matahina was authorised under an Order in Council dated 14 January 1959.
+In the mid-1950s, the MOW was short of experienced investigating engineers and senior design staff, which meant that without a full in-depth study, work on the scheme was started before Matahina was authorised under an Order in Council dated 14 January 1959.

 In 1959, the Power Planning Committee recommended approval of Matahina and this was given by the government later in that same year.
 The intention was that the first electricity would be generated by April 1965, when there was expected to be a shortfall in generation capacity in the North Island.
 The estimated cost was £8 million.

-When the National Party was returned to power in 1960, they stopped worked on the Maraetai II power station and ordered that its two turbines be allocated to Matahina.
+When the National Party was returned to power in 1960, they stopped work on the Maraetai II power station and ordered that its two turbines be allocated to Matahina.
 The use of these turbines required some redesign work, which slowed down construction.

 In 1961, the Power Planning Committee decided that Matahina was no longer urgent and could be delayed for two years, because of the priority that was being given to the HVDC Inter-Island link.